Marketing angles that can turn your prospects into customers

 Your customer’s needs will determine the best marketing angle, so there is no one-size-fits-all approach.
 Fortunately, our basic instincts are nearly universal, so it’s almost always a matter of choosing an angle that works with your target audience.

-The marketing angle is how you present your products or services to your customers as a way to solve their problems and help them achieve their dreams..
+Your marketing angle will help you portray your products or services to your customers as a way to solve their problems and help them achieve their dreams.